MasonLeeBack/libscepad_windows_sdk/README.md

 # libScePad Windows SDK

-Grab a copy of libScePad.dll.
-Place it in this folder and run create_lib.bat.
+Usage:

-A small example is included as well.
+Obtain a copy of libScePad.dll, after placing in the root directory you should run create_lib.bat to create a library file to use with this SDK.
+Be sure to include libscepad.h in your project as well as libscepad.lib.